ZaparooProject/zaparoo.org/content/projects.md

 ## Designer

-A rich web-based designer for creating card labels using template design contributed by the Zaparoo community.
+A rich web-based designer for creating card labels using template designs contributed by the Zaparoo community.

 {{< github repo="ZaparooProject/zaparoo-designer" >}}